fedezarf/BI-LSTTM-for-POS-tagging/README.md

 The architecture used is a BI-LSTM network with CRF (Conditional Random Field) and a Viterbi decoding to find the best sequence.
 The architecture is composed of:

-Word embeddings (we experimented with different embedding dimensions) with dropout Forward and Backward LSTM layer (experimented with different hidden sizes) with dropout CRF Layer
+- Word embeddings (we experimented with different embedding dimensions) with dropout Forward and Backward LSTM layer (experimented with different hidden sizes) with dropout

+- Forward and Backward LSTM layer (experimented with different hidden sizes) with dropout

+- CRF Layer

 ![alt text](https://guillaumegenthial.github.io/assets/bi-lstm.png)